 Creator/founder Matthew Gray thought of the idea for the King of Cornhole in 2002 after seeing people play it at a social gathering.
-It immediately reminded him of a classic television show he watched as a kid called the “King of TV Bowling” where players competed every week to dethrone the reigning champion.
+It reminded him of a classic television show he watched as a kid called the “King of TV Bowling,” where players competed weekly to dethrone the reigning champion.

-Gray enlisted the help of his business partner, Doug Hopkins, Phill Daniel and Chad Dillenfeld to create the “King of Cornhole,” a weekly series featuring players competing in a tournament to face the reigning King of Cornhole.
+In 2006, Gray enlisted the help of his business partner, Doug Hopkins, and his friends Phill Daniel, and Chad Dillenfeld, to create the “King of Cornhole,” a weekly series featuring players competing in a tournament to face the reigning King of Cornhole.
 It was the first cornhole show in television history.

-Gray and Hopkins became partners with American Cornhole (aka American Cornhole Organization).
-They worked with ACO president Frank Geers to grow the sport of cornhole.
-Prior to them joining the company, ACO had one national tournament called the U.S. Nationals, a Skills Challenge Ranking and were launching a monthly series of events called Masters Series.
+In 2007, Gray and Hopkins became partners with American Cornhole (American Cornhole Organization).
+They worked with ACO owner/president Frank Geers to grow the sport of cornhole.
+Before joining the company, ACO had one national tournament called the U.S. Nationals, a Skills Challenge Ranking, and had started planning monthly events called the Masters Series.

-Players referred to the ACO U.S. Nationals as the King of Cornhole with each passing season.
-In 2013, the ACO U.S. Nationals was changed to ACO World Championships of Cornhole, with the King of Cornhole as the main event.
-That summer the King of Cornhole VIII was featured on ESPN's Kenny Mayne's Wider World of Sports.
+In 2013, at the suggestion of ESPN, ACO moved the season-ending championship event to July.
+ACO changed U.S. Nationals to the ACO World Championships of Cornhole, with the King of Cornhole as the main event.
+That summer, the King of Cornhole VIII was featured on ESPN's Kenny Mayne's Wider World of Sports.

 Gray and Hopkins left American Cornhole in the fall of 2014.
-What they left behind is the foundation of the ACO you see today.
+However, their contributions were integral in the foundation for professional cornhole.